 A brief introduction: Today is the fifth day of my internship.
 So far, I’ve been enjoying the work assigned to me and is helping me grow towards my goal.

 Tasks assigned: For example, if you are working under a lawyer, you may be asked to visit various courts in a day.
 When I was interning under an advocate, we used to visit many courts and I used to write it down on a notepad or on phone.
-For example, in a day, we were supposed to visit different courts in same complex and I noted it down and it was easy while writing the internship diary.
-Also, it will come handy at times when you are stuck somewhere in a new place or in a different place in the court complex.
+For example, on a day, we were supposed to visit different courts in the same complex and I noted it down and it was easy while writing the internship diary.
+Also, it will come in handy at times when you are stuck somewhere in a new place or in a different place in the court complex.

 Tasks completed: Some days you might complete the tasks in half a day and some days you might need an extension for completing the tasks.
-On such days, add a line or two to report the tasks you’ve done, the pending tasks and the reason behind it, expected time of completion.
+On such days, add a line or two to report the tasks you’ve done, the pending tasks and the reason behind them, expected time of completion.

 For example, during my internship period in a popular NGO, I was asked to get the received answers from government offices.
-I was asked to visit 6 places out of which I completed 4 and the remaining two were almost an hour travel from the 4th place.
+I was asked to visit 6 places out of which I completed 4 and the remaining two were almost an hour’s travel from the 4th place.
 Calculating the approximate time I could reach the place, it was after the closure of the office.
 So, I noted it down and informed my senior.
-After receiving her acceptance, I resumed the work the next day.
+After receiving her acceptance, I resumed work the next day.